 Step 1: Farmers apply to the Michigan Farmers Market Association (MIFMA) to receive funding to build a new hoophouse.

-Step 2: MIFMA works with community partner organizations, such as Head Start and Great Start Readiness Program agencies, to distribute vouchers to vulnerable families participating in their programming.
+Step 2: MIFMA works with community partner organizations, such as Head Start and Great Start Readiness Program agencies, to distribute and reload Market Cards to vulnerable families participating in their programming.
 The Michigan State University Center for Regional Food Systems (MSU CRFS) helps establish a Farm to School relationship between a qualifying school and a participating farmer if desired.

-Step 3: Families use the vouchers to buy produce from participating Hoophouses for Health farmers at local farmers markets, while farmers also provide free produce to schools.
+Step 3: Families use the Market Cards to buy produce from participating Hoophouses for Health farmers at local farmers markets, while farmers also provide free produce to schools.

-Step 4: Farmers submit their vouchers and Farm to School delivery records to MIFMA to pay off their “loan.”
+Step 4: Farmers submit Farm to School delivery records to MIFMA to pay off their “loan.”

 The Result: Families get access to fresh, healthy, Michigan foods, and farmers get a new hoophouse through a zero-interest, five year “loan” that they pay back in produce instead of cash.